 Simply put, the goal of the packing slip message to Core customers is to explain how your company’s value-added services can help them be more successful.

 Opportunistic – These customers tend to buy from you when their primary suppliers are out of stock.
 Put another way, Opportunistic customers represent your competitor’s best customers.
 To win over this customer group, the NAW advises that you do not resort to price cutting.
-That’ll only turn Opportunistic customers into Service Drain customers (see below).
+That will only turn Opportunistic customers into Service Drain customers.

-Instead, consider inserting a packing slip message to inform Opportunistic customers that you can do more for them.
+Instead, consider inserting messages to inform Opportunistic customers that you can do more for them.
 Let these customers know that you can be their go-to source for more of what they need.
-Again, a best practice is to output variable product information from your ERP system into the document management application that outputs the message onto the packing slip: “If you like [PRODUCT X], call to ask us about [PRODUCT Y]”.
+Again, a best practice is to send variable product information from your ERP system into the document management application that creates the message onto the form: “If you like [PRODUCT X], call to ask us about [PRODUCT Y]”.

-This suggests a packing slip message that encourages Marginal customers to access low-cost resources such as your self-service Website.
-Combined with the insertion of variable data, the packing slip message can work towards the goal of alleviating pressure on your customer service representatives: “Visit XYZ.com for greater selection and pricing on your next order of [PRODUCT CATEGORY].”
+This suggests a message that encourages Marginal customers to access low-cost resources such as your self-service portal or website.
+Combined with the insertion of variable data, the message can work towards the goal of alleviating pressure on your customer service representatives: “Visit XYZ.com for greater selection and pricing on your next order of [PRODUCT CATEGORY].”

 Service Drain – Service Drain customers typically purchase in volume and have a good degree of loyalty.
 The problem is that Service Drain customers are net money losers because they demand a high level of service from you.
 It’s critical that you communicate the value your company provides as a way of nurturing a more constructive, win-win business relationship.

-Your packing slip message should affirm your value proposition to Service Drain customers.
-Output a message that relates to the specific industries you serve.
+Your messages should affirm your value proposition to Service Drain customers.
+Send a message that relates to the specific industries you serve.
 Once again, an interface between your ERP system and document management software is helpful for inserting the appropriate message.
 For example, if you know from the ERP that the customer is classified as a manufacturer, the message might read: “Got lean?
 Learn why manufacturers say that our JIT stocking services are second to none.”

 Service Drain customers need to know that your services are worth paying for.
-Reinforcing your value proposition with packing slip messages can contribute to building your brand and improving your bottom-line profitability.
+Reinforcing your value proposition with document messages can contribute to building your brand and improving your bottom-line profitability.

-As you can see, how you choose to use the packing slip matters.
-Placing the right message with the right customer can play a small part in your greater communications strategy of helping your distribution business cultivate more of the kind of business it wants to do.
+As you can see, your wholesale distribution strategy for growing sales can be greatly impacted by something as mundane as messaging in a document.
+Placing the right message with the right customer can play a critical role in your greater communications strategy to cultivate more of the kind of business you want to do.